Book a hike

 Every route below counts as a serious mountaineering proposition.
 Steep, exposed scrambles are required from bottom to top, and elevation gains can be over 1500m.
 Before anybody attempts these routes, the Bedouin must have walked with them and assessed them on a moderate one day hike.
 Of the routes here, Jebel Abu Abid and Jebel Um Anab are the best options over one day.
 Another excellent peak is Jebel Tarbush Umsayri, in the moderate options.

-JEBEL SHAYIB EL BANAT (15km): Egypt's highest peak outside the Sinai, Jebel Shayib el Banat towers up 2187m, offering views over the sea to the Sinai & beyond.
-Climbing Jebel Shayib el Banat is not easy & it is recommended hikers wait for overnight clearances to be obtained, attempting it in two days.
-It involves continuous scrambling with steep, exposed steps & is only for the fittest, most agile mountaineers, used to moving light & fast on difficult rocky terrain.
-Jeeps from Hurghada need 1.5 hours approach & return.
+JEBEL SHAYIB EL BANAT (15km): Towering up to a height of 2187m, Jebel Shayib is the highest mountain in mainland Egypt & its summit offers views out to the tablelands of the River Nile & the faraway highlands of the Sinai.
+Climbing Jebel Shayib is not easy & it is advised hikers wait for overnight clearances to be obtained, attempting it in two days.
+It involves continuous scrambling with several steep, exposed steps & is only for the fittest, most agile mountaineers, used to moving light & fast on difficult rocky terrain.
+4x4s from Hurghada need 1.5 hours approach & return.

-JEBEL ABU ABID (10km): Jebel Abu Abid towers up in the same massif as Jebel Shayib el Banat, as one its smaller, sister summits.
-Its 1900m top offers views over the Plains of El Graygar & Um Anfia.
-On a clear day, hikers can see over the Red Sea to the Sinai.
-Getting here involves hiking a rough, rugged trail up Wadi Abu Abid, then scrambling up a loose, bouldery gully.
-Ascent & descent are made the same way, with around 1000m elevation gain from the start to the summit.
-Jeeps from Hurghada require 1.5 hours each way.
+JEBEL ABU ABID (10km): Jebel Abu Abid towers up in the same massif as Jebel Shayib el Banat & counts as one of its smaller, sister summits.
+Its 1900m top offers spectacular views over the Plains of El Graygar & Um Anfia.
+On a clear day, hikers can even gaze out over the Red Sea to the mountains of the Sinai.
+The ascent is made from the Tomb of Sheikh Hamdullah on the Plain of El Graygar.
+A descent made to the course of Wadi Abu Abid, where an ascent of Jebel Shayib usually starts.
+Scrambling is involved the whole way, both up & down.
+4x4s from Hurghada require 1.5 hours each way.

-JEBEL GATTAR (12km): Starting near the dripping spring of Um Deesa, this hike runs over Jebel Gattar's highlands to another spring: El Nagaata.
-Wild wadis, palms & abandoned chapels & hermit cells of early Christians are seen on the way & the hike has a wild feel.
+JEBEL GATTAR (12km): Starting near the waters of a dripping spring known as Um Deesa, this hike runs over Jebel Gattar's beautiful highlands to another spring called El Nagaata.
+Wild, rugged wadis, whaleback summits & the abandoned chapels & hermit cells of Egypt's early Christians are seen on the way & the whole hike has a wild, lost-world feel.
 No summit is scaled, but there is 700m of ascent/ descent.
-Terrain is rough, with no paths & steep scrambling.
-Hikers must be fit, experienced & able to move fast.
-Jeeps from Hurghada need 2.5 hours approach & 1.5 hours return.
+Hikers must be fit, experienced & able to keep a fast, sustained pace the whole way.
+4x4s from Hurghada need 2.5 hours approach & 1.5 hours return.